The 'wonderful' world of the perfect tenses:

 Written by Roger Hartopp, adapted from his book Typical Errors in English, and from Advanced Grammar in Use by Martin Hewings

-The simplest explanation that is usually given is that the present perfect (have/has + past participle) is a tense used for a finished action in the past (when this action is completed is not stated) but is connected with the present.
-We don’t use it when we talk about a specific finished period of time (an hour ago, yesterday, last week, last November, seven years ago, etc.): we would use the past tense.
+The simplest explanation that is usually given is that the present perfect (have/has + past participle) is a tense used for a finished action in the past, a completed action that happened before now (when this action is completed in the past, before now, is not stated) but is connected with the present (now).
+We don’t use the present perfect when we talk about a specific finished period of time in the past (an hour ago, yesterday, last week, last November, seven years ago, etc.): we would use the past tense.

 So if you are happy with that, then you can finish reading here.
 But you probably realise that it’s really not that obvious, although those basic rules aren’t a bad summary of what this tense does.

 This is a finished action, a completed action, that is connected to the present (now):

 I’ve (I have) fixed the TV.
 (A short time ago I completed repairs to the TV, so the television is working now.)